 – UrbanWINS D6.3 Guidelines for the selection and implementation of adequate stakeholder engagement techniques

 These guidelines are developed mainly from the experiences of the stakeholder engagement process implemented in UrbanWINS project.
 The document explores the importance of stakeholder involvement in the development and deployment of urban waste policies, and details various participatory techniques and methods to select and engage stakeholders.
 It also describes the main conclusions of stakeholder engagement via the face-to-face agoras that can be of direct use for other public authorities.

 Deliverable 6.3 is available here.

-The UrbanWINS toolkit, a guide on urban metabolism and participatory processes for more efficient urban waste policies, is available here.
+The UrbanWINS toolkit, a guide on urban metabolism and participatory processes for more efficient urban waste policies, is available in the following languages:

 This communication and dissemination strategy explains how the project will communicate its developments and outcomes, and how the consortium will ensure visibility and promotion of the project and dissemination of its results throughout the project.
 This deliverable addresses the communication approaches and objectives, the target audiences, the key messages, the visual identity associated to the project, the communication channels and products, as well as their connection with defined approaches.
 Also this document sets the timeline and the evaluation and monitoring tools for this work package.